EBIBioStudies/page-tab-specification/specification/PageTabSpecification.md

 </xmp></details>

 ## Sections Table
-A sections table is an element that allows to group several sections that will be displayed as a table by the UI.
+A sections table is used to group several sections that will be displayed as a table by the UI.
 Rules:
-* You can place as many section as you want in a sections table
+* You can place as many sections as you want in a sections table
 * The sections in the table can NOT contain files, links nor subsections
 * All the sections in the table will have the same type and attributes
 * The parent accNo is optional
+* If a parent accNo is NOT provided, every section in the table will become a new section
-* If a parent accNo is provided, all the sections in the table will become subsections of that section
+* If a parent accNo is provided, all the sections in the table will become subsections of the section with the provided accNo

 ### Syntax
 ```
 Type[Parent AccNo (optional)]	Attr1	Atrr2	AttrN
 AccNo1	Attr1 Value	Attr2 Value	AttrN Value
 AccNo2	Attr1 Value	Attr2 Value	AttrN Value
+AccNoN	Attr1 Value	Attr2 Value	AttrN Value
 ```

 ### Examples